-Outgrowing any sort of addiction involves growing emotional muscles.
-When you first start to feel the dark/difficult sensations you had to repress or kill-off during childhood in order to survive around your parents, and start to trust that they can't annihilate you, emotional development is the inevitable outcome.
+Outgrowing any sort of addiction involves developing emotional muscles.
+When you first start to feel the dark/difficult sensations you had to repress or kill-off during childhood in order to survive around your parents, and begin trusting that they can't annihilate you, emotional growth is the inevitable outcome.
 Addictions are terminated, when you no longer feel a need to numb-out, or run away from You.
 In short, feeling brings about wholeness and legitimate Healing.

 Conventional recovery programs such as 12-Steps, The Meadows, Betty Ford, etc., might scare you into getting sober, and help you gain some insights as to how you got to this place, but they can't help you get healthy, whole and well, to where you're a fully functional, self-actualized, empowered, joyful and personally successful being.
 No group endeavor can.

 So what's really the point of sobriety, if you're still struggling to make your life work, and you're in such agony, you periodically want to die?
 Why get sober, if all your relationship attempts end up being disappointing and hurtful?
 Have you grown and healed, or have you simply managed to stop using and self-medicating your anguish?
 If it's the latter, you are not "recovering."

 A lot of folks relapse after going the rehab clinic route, because their psychic pain cannot be well attended to within standard recovery models, and neuro-chemical imbalances due to Axis I (clinical) issues like Bipolar Disorder and ADD, can easily go unrecognized, undiagnosed and untreated.
 Given any type of treatment modality, if we don't first balance brain chemistry, no individual can make use of even the most solid and meaningful therapeutic intervention~ regardless of who's implementing it.

 YOU'RE NOT JUST A BRAIN HOOKED-UP TO A LIFE-SUPPORT UNIT.